Alfresco/alfresco-tas-utility/README.md

   - "testType", the default value is set to Functional test
   - "executionType", default value is set to ExecutionType.REGRESSION, but you can also use ExecutionType.SMOKE, ExecutionType.SANITY, etc

-  Take a look at TestRailIntegrationTest.java file
+  Take a look at [TestRailIntegrationTest.java](samples/consuming-tas-utility/src/test/java/org/alfresco/sample/TestRailIntegrationTest.java) file

 ## Reference

-TBD
+* For any improvements, bugs, please use Jira - [TAS](https://issues.alfresco.com/jira/browse/TAS) project.

 ## Contributors